 - Electroencephalography (EEG): Detects abnormal brain waves in epilepsy or to assess sleep disturbances linked to mood disorders, increasingly used in psychiatric evaluations for conditions like psychosis.

-- Blood and Biomarker Tests: Screen for inflammation, hormone imbalances, or genetic markers (e.g., in bipolar disorder), providing objective data to complement psychological assessments.
+- Blood and Biomarker Tests: Screen for inflammation, hormone imbalances, chemical imbalances, or genetic markers (e.g., in bipolar disorder), providing objective data to complement psychological assessments.

 - Advanced Techniques (DTI, SPECT): Track white matter integrity or blood flow, revealing subtle neurological underpinnings in disorders like PTSD or autism spectrum conditions.